numpy/numpy/doc/neps/scope.rst

 - **Python API and a C API** to the ndarray's methods and attributes.

-- Other **specialized types of N-dimensional arrays**:
+- Other **specialized types or uses of N-dimensional arrays**:

   - Masked arrays
-  - Structured arrays
+  - Structured arrays (informally known as record arrays)
   - Memory mapped arrays

 - Historically, NumPy has included the following **basic functionality